Brian Dunkleman: Other work

 In 2000, Dunkleman appeared in "The One with the Ring", a sixth season episode of Friends, as the man who buys the engagement ring Chandler wants to buy Monica.

 Dunkleman has also appeared in pilots for ABC and 20th Century Fox and guest-starred on the late-night talk show Talkshow with Spike Feresten, Ghost Whisperer and Las Vegas.
 He had a recurring guest role on Two Guys and a Girl, played a stand-up comic suspected of murder in NYPD Blue, and appeared in an independent film called Comedy Hell.

-His voice acting includes voicing himself in an episode of The Proud Family, in which the show parodied American Idol, did voices for the animated 3-South, and playing Ruiga in the English dub of the Japanese anime series Naruto.
+His voice acting includes voicing himself in an episode of The Proud Family, in which the show parodied American Idol, did voices for the short-lived animated sitcom 3-South, and playing Ruiga in the English dub of the Japanese anime series Naruto.

-Dunkleman was a co-host with Eric the Actor on The Idol Re-cap Show on Sirius’ Howard 101.
+Dunkleman was a co-host with Eric the Actor on The Idol Re-cap Show on Sirius's Howard 101.
 He also did voice over for the 1st season of American Idol Rewind.

 Dunkleman played himself on an episode of My Name Is Earl, hosting a reality contest show called Estrada or Nada, in which contestants show their skills in an America's Got Talent-esque show starring Erik Estrada.
 As Dunkleman ended a segment of the show he said, "Dunkleman... out.
 Hack stole it from me."

 Dunkleman was also parodied in the series finale of Drawn Together.
-In the episode, he was shown as an out of work and hated alcoholic and his inner dialogue expresses contempt of Seacrest's last name, success and charisma.
+In the episode, he was shown as an out of work and pretentious alcoholic and his inner dialogue expresses contempt of Seacrest's last name, success and charisma.
 According to the on-screen captions, he "declined to voice himself".

 In 2009, Dunkleman pitched a TV series about his life after American Idol entitled American Dunkleman.
 The series is a fictional account of the actor-comic's life, following the fictional Dunkleman as he tries to work his way back to the television industry, embarrassing himself and disappointing his friends while constantly being reminded that he "could have been a millionaire" had he stuck with Idol.

 He does stand up regularly in Los Angeles at the Laugh Factory and The Improv, and he makes regular appearances as the host of Family Feud Live in Las Vegas and Atlantic City for Fremantle Media.

 In November 2019, Dunkleman was on the third episode of Season 1 of the CNBC series Back in the Game, hosted by Alex Rodriguez.

 In September 2021, Dunkleman started his own podcast called Dunklevision.
 His first guest was Justin Guarini.

 Personal life

 After a brief return to his hometown of Ellicottville, New York, in 2016, Dunkleman currently resides in Los Angeles.
-He is divorced, has one son, and has been dating Andrea Whitney since 2017.
+He is divorced and has one son.